ultrazohm/ultrazohm_sw/docs/source/mpsoc/framework/ParameterID/general_information/create_new_id_state.rst

 Changes in the UltraZohm software
 =================================

-After code generating the stateflow the following changes have to made in the UltraZohm software repository.
+After code generating the stateflow the following changes have to be made in the UltraZohm software repository.

 #.
 Create a new subfolder in the ``Baremetal/src/uz/uz_ParameterID`` folder with the appropriate name.
 #.
 Copy the code generated .h and .c file into this folder and rename them to ``StateID_codegen.c/h``.